-Port Townsend volunteers offer day-long Saturday sits, often on the second Saturday of the month, usually at the Friends Meeting House.
+Port Townsend Sangha offers one day retreats we call Days of Mindfulness.
+Well known Visiting Teachers and experienced Sangha Volunteers lead these day-long Saturday sits, often on the second Saturday of the month, usually at the Friends Meeting House.

-These day-long retreats provide an opportunity to deepen practice, to engage in longer meditations and for dharma study.
+These one-day retreats provide an opportunity to deepen practice, to engage in longer meditations and offer opportunities for dharma study.

-A Quiet Day gives more time to silence and extended meditation practice (walking and sitting), with perhaps a brief guided meditation in the morning and a taped (audio) dharma talk in the afternoon.
+A Peer-Led DoM gives more time to silence and extended meditation practice (walking and sitting), with shorter guided meditation periods and recorded dharma talks.
+A volunteers serves as the facilitator.

-A typical retreat day begins at 9:00 or 10:00 AM, and finishes between 4:00 and 5:00 PM.
+A typical retreat day begins at 9:30 AM, and finishes at 4:30 PM.
 A shared lunch is taken in silence, and participants bring their contribution to the lunch.
 Tea is provided.

 Participants are asked to hold the intention of committing to the whole day when they register.
 This helps to strengthen and stabilize the group energy throughout the day.
 Participants bring any meditation items (cushions, shawls) needed.
 Chairs are provided.